Franco-Ezequiel-Marchegiani/github_jobs_challenge/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://devchallenges.io/challenges/TtUjDt19eIHxNQ4n5jps) was to build an application to complete the given user stories.
+The [challenge](https://devchallenges.io/challenges/TtUjDt19eIHxNQ4n5jps) was to build an application, which one the user could search a job and see the detail of every offert.
+And also the user could filter by name of the job, or also filter if the work it's full time or not

 ## How To Use